cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 It is also sometimes necessary to bind the output to some ephemeral value that
-muliple parties need to agree on.
+multiple parties need to agree on.
 We call this input the "binder string".

 # Prio3 {#prio3}